written by Jaimi Bird, M.A., CCC-SLP

 At Enrichment Therapy and Learning Center we would like to shine a light on how speech-language pathologists can help children with a communication delay or disorder.
 11% of children ages 3–6 have a speech, language, voice, or swallowing disorder.
 Communication disorders are among the most common childhood disabilities; however, timely intervention can help a child overcome their speech-language disorder and go on to be successful academically and socially.

 Unfortunately, too often speech and language disorders go undetected and untreated for too long.
-If you have any concern, don’t wait and see if there is a change.
+If you have any concerns, don’t wait and see if there is a change.
 Trust your instincts, and get it checked out.
 Let us help!
 At Enrichment Therapy & Learning Center we offer free screenings if you are unsure if your child needs an evaluation.
-Within a 30 minute screening we will be able to tell you if your child would benefit from a full speech-language assessment.
+Within a 30 minute screening, we will be able to tell you if your child would benefit from a full speech-language assessment.
 At that time, we can schedule a comprehensive evaluation that will allow us to assess your child’s strengths and weaknesses and formulate a therapy plan specific to your child’s needs.

 Speech and language disorders are evaluated and treated by speech-language pathologists.
 Speech-language pathologists, often called SLPs, are experts in communication.
 SLPs have a master’s degree in speech-language pathology and hold a Certificate of Clinical Competence issued by the American Speech-Language & Hearing Association (ASHA).
 Each SLP is also licensed in their state.
 Speech-language pathologists work with people of all ages, from infants to adults.
 SLPs treat many types of communication problems.

 At Enrichment Therapy & Learning Center we specialize in communication skills for children ages 18 months to 21 years old.
-We can we provide therapy for many different communication impairments.
+We can provide therapy for many different communication impairments.
 These include problems with:

 Language- how well we understand what we hear or read and how we use words to tell others what we are thinking.